Daniil Tarasov (ice hockey, born 1999): Early life

-Tarasov was born in Novokuznetsk, Kemerovo Oblast; his father, Vadim, was a goaltender for Metallurg Novokuznetsk in the Russian Superleague (RSL) when he was born.
+Tarasov was born in Novokuznetsk, Kemerovo Oblast; his father, Vadim, was a goaltender for Metallurg Novokuznetsk in the Russian Superleague (RSL) when Daniil was born.
 Tarasov started skating when he was three years old.
 When he was seven years old, his family moved to Ufa after Tarasov's father signed with the Salavat Yulaev Ufa in 2006.
-He joined the Salavat Yulaev's sports school, starting as a defenceman before making the change to goaltender at the age of eight.
+Daniil joined the Salavat Yulaev's sports school, starting as a defenceman before making the change to goaltender at the age of eight.

 Playing career

 Junior

 On 16 November 2015, Tarasov made his Junior Hockey League (MHL) debut with Tolpar Ufa in a 6–4 win against the Chaika Nizhny Novgorod.
 He missed the following MHL season after he received surgery on his tibia for a tumor.
 He returned for the next season for Tolpar Ufa, earning the starting goaltending position with 40 games played and a 1.85 GAA and .928 SV%.